MadLadSquad/UntitledVulkanGameEngineOld/README.md

 > Currently stable on: Linux, MacOS, BSD, Windows

 > NOTE: The project passes CI checks on all platforms.
-The Github actions servers have old packages which makes MacOS and Linux to fail
+The Github actions servers have old packages which makes MacOS and Linux fail

 > Development status: Under heavy construction, we commit directly to master so there will be and possibly are countless bugs in the current master branch
 ## Information